gopinathsjsu/team-project-piedpiper/Project Journals/abhiteja_journal.md

 ### Sprint 7 (May 11 - May 15):

 ### 1. What tasks did I work on?
+       Tested the database by fetching and posting data involved in all workflows and deployed the frontend on AWS.
 ### 2. What am I planning to work on next?
+       Configure the routings on the cloud and verify if frontend deployment works as expected.

 ### 3. What tasks blockers did I have?
+       No blockers